camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/05-concepts/03-plan-items.html.md

 ---

 CMMN differentiates between *plan items* and *plan item definitions*.
 While plan items represent actual units of work that are enacted as part of the case, plan item definitions serve as the blueprint for how a plan item has to be enacted.
-This concept simplifies reuse of plan item definitions and furthermore enables dynamic planning so that additional items can be generated at runtime from a definition.
+This concept simplifies reuse of plan item definitions and furthermore enables dynamic planning such that additional items can be generated at runtime from a definition.

 As an example, consider the following fragment of a case definition: